fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_design_units.md

 %#!esummary

-## The basic structure of a VHDL file
+## The basic structure of a VHDL File
 The basic structure of a VHDL-file can be divided in three parts as shown in {numref}`vhdl_file_structure`: